libretto-ai/openai-py/README.md

-# Libretto OpenAI Wrapper
+# Libretto OpenAI Client

 [![image](https://img.shields.io/pypi/v/libretto_openai.svg)](https://pypi.python.org/pypi/libretto_openai)

-Wrapper library for openai to send events to Libretto
+A drop-in replacement of `openai.Client` for sending events to Libretto.

 ## Features

-- Patches the openai library to allow user to set Libretto-specific parameters for each request
+- Provides a patched `openai.Client` that allows for setting Libretto-specific parameters for each request.
-- Works out of the box with langchain
+- Currently supports the synchronous versions of `completions.create()` and `chat.completions.create()`.

 ## Get Started